Program Info

 Translation

 Translate documents and receive feedback from other professionals who review your work.
-This is a paid internship, and there is need for the following language pairs: Spanish > English; English > Spanish.
+This is an unpaid internship, and there is need for the following language pairs: Spanish > English; English > Spanish.

 Interpreting